-5G COVET (5G COSMOS Verizon Education Toolkit), New York University in partnership with Columbia University 5G COVET— A set of virtual educational labs, each forming a virtual room that students will visit — moving from room to room – similar to the popular “escape rooms” experience.
-Team Members: Panagiotis Skrimponis, Sheila Borges Rajguru, Gil Zussman, Emily Ford, Karen Cheng, Zoran Kostic, Jonathan Ostrometzky, Thanasis Korakis, and Kayla Quinnies.
+5G COVET (5G COSMOS Verizon Education Toolkit), New York University in partnership with Columbia University – A set of virtual educational labs, each forming a virtual room in which students will visit and collaborate – moving from room to room – similar to the popular “escape rooms” experience.
+Team Members: Thanasis Korakis, Panagiotis Skrimponis, Karen Cheng, Sheila Borges Rajguru, Gil Zussman, Emily Ford, Zoran Kostic, Jonathan Ostrometzky, and Kayla Quinnies.

 5G K-12 Robotics Classroom, Tufts University – A set of Augmented Reality tools and curriculum for robotics in K-12 classroom that gives students a clear understanding of the complex workflows of a robot.
 Team Members: Jivko Sinapov, Jennifer Cross, Chris Rogers, Amel Hassan, Andre Cleaver, and Faizan Muhammad.

 Augmented Reality for Social Transition, Columbia University – A HoloLens game to help middle school students with special needs advance social interaction outside of the classroom in an augmented reality environment.
 Team Members: Xiaofan Zhang, Jullia Suhyoung Lim, Jaehyun Kim and Patrick Kwon.

 Lumovia, Georgia Institute of Technology in partnership with University of Pennsylvania – An interactive, mobile, augmented reality application that overlays difficult-to-grasp physics concepts directly onto students’ everyday classroom environments so they can bridge theory and reality.
 Team Members: Henry Deng, Ishaani, Lindsay Kelly, and Arpit Narechania.